Mooophy/LeetCode-Solutions/1087 Brace Expansion.md

 ### 1087.
 Brace Expansion
 * `Backtracking`, `Dfs`
 * O(a ^ n) where a <- (0, s.size()), O(1) (ignore space overhead for result and recursion)
-* Loop Invariant: `Generate all children with opions at i`
+* Loop Invariant: `Spawn children by appending opions at i into child passed in`
 * C++
 ```cpp
 class Solution {